 - Recording settings window will appear.
 Now you just have to click the Settings button next to your microphone.

 - After doing that, you’ll see a standard microphone configuration window and you’ll be able to change your settings without any problems.

 This is an unusual workaround, but it works according to users.
-Many users reported Windows Shell Common Dll has stopped working error while trying to change their microphone settings from Windows.
+Many users reported that Windows Shell Common Dll is not responding when trying to change their microphone settings from Windows.

 According to them, you can circumvent this problem by using a different application to access your microphone settings.
 Many users managed to circumvent this problem simply by using Bandicam to modify their microphone settings.

 Keep in mind that this is just a workaround, so you’ll have to use it whenever you want to adjust your microphone settings.
 Bandicam software is a solid workaround, but if you have any other software that allows you to configure your microphone you can use it instead.

 - Press Windows Key + X to open Win + X menu and choose Device Manager from the list.

 - When Device Manager opens locate your audio driver and right-click it.
 Choose Uninstall device from the menu.